-- Location and time of escape.

-- Complete name, aliases and physical description of escapee(s) including clothing, last known address, tattoos, etc.

-- Direction of travel, if known.

-- Arresting agency, booking charges, and known propensity for violence.
+- Location and time of escape. - Complete name, aliases and physical description of escapee(s) including clothing, last known address, tattoos, etc. - Direction of travel, if known. - Arresting agency, booking charges, and known propensity for violence. - A copy of the escapee(s)' booking photo(s).

-- Any known weapons or hostages.

-Any other pertinent information that may assist in the capture of the escapee.
+- Any known weapons or hostages. - Any other pertinent information that may assist in the capture of the escapee.